 Brief History of Colònia Güell

-The history of Colònia Güell dates back to 1890, when the Catalan industrialist and politician Eusebi Güell i Bacigalupi owned a property in Santa Coloma de Cervelló: the Can Soler de la Torre.
+The history of Colònia Güell dates back to 1890, when the Catalan industrialist and politician Eusebi Güell i Bacigalupi owned property in Santa Coloma de Cervelló: the Can Soler de la Torre.
 Now, influenced by the social conflicts that were going on in Barcelona at that time, the businessman decided to transfer his fabric factory from the busy city center to that quiet suburb.

 In just a few years, Colònia Güell went from a simple textile complex to an authentic working-class city, with the construction of numerous public infrastructures of a social, cultural, and religious nature.
 In addition, Eusebi Güell commissioned renowned architects – such as Antoni Gaudí i Cornet, Francesc Berenguer i Mestres, Joan Rubió i Bellver, and Francesc Berenguer i Bellvehí – to embody the new Catalan modernist style in these new buildings.